benaghca/ExcelReplacement/README.md

 You can use these to test the application.

 ## New in this release
+- Template Preview and Validation feature
+  - Preview how your template will look with actual data
+  - Validate placeholders against CSV columns
+  - Catch errors before processing large batches
 - Placeholders are now replaced everywhere in your document, including tables, headers, and footers
 - Mixed formatting (bold, italics, etc.) is preserved when replacing placeholders
 - Output file type matches the template type (Excel or Word)